gstemmelin/gstemmelin/README.md

 ### Hi, I'm Guillermo 👋

 - 🖥️ 3 months of HTML & CSS programming experience.
-> [!NOTE]
-> Currently improving knowledge on html and css lenguage.

 <!--
 **gstemmelin/gstemmelin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.